-- A. Commercial, hotel, and institutional uses, and churches or places of worship are permitted in this district. - B. Apartment units and boardinghouses located in commercial structures shall be permitted provided that they are in compliance with the following standards: - 1.
-The minimum usable floor area per residential apartment unit shall be 250 square feet. - 2.
+- A. Commercial, hotel, and institutional uses, and churches or places of worship are permitted in this district. - B. Apartment units Multiple-family residential dwellings and boardinghouses located in commercial structures shall be permitted provided that they are in compliance with the following standards: - 1.
+The minimum usable floor area per residential apartment multiple-family residential dwelling unit shall be 250 square feet. - 2.
 Off-street bicycle parking shall be provided in accordance with the requirements of section 4.16. - 3.
 That the boardinghouse use and/or structure complies with all other district regulations.